 The space between the edge of the stock and the deepest part of the pocket is called the "Web".
 The Web may be set between 5/8" and 13/16" by adjusting the Router Stop Plate from the top of the machine.
-The factory setting is approximately 5/8".
+The factory setting is approximately 7/8".

 Note: If you experience inconsistent web size, make sure the lock nut on the Router Stop Plate is secure.
-If the router stop plate is secure, check Router Stop Switch for proper function.